 Your coach may be equipped with two exterior speakers for outdoor listening pleasure (located below the patio awning) to provide outdoor usage of the interior stereo radio.

 Exterior Speaker (Located below patio awning) -Typical View

-To connect or disconnect the exterior speaker system with the interior stereo system, press SPEAKER C (located on your interior stereo radio) as shown in the following photo.
+To connect the exterior speaker system with the interior stereo system, press SPEAKER C or choose ZONE C (located on your interior stereo radio).